tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 All details about Gatekeeper and Azure Policy can be found [here](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3%2C%20an%20admission%20controller,state%20of%20your%20Kubernetes%20clusters%20from%20one%20place.).

-### Nut did Defender detect all potential issues and weaknesses?
+### But did Defender detected all potential issues and weaknesses?

 Only four alerts?
 Uh.
 But I thought the goat was damn vulnerable!
 Good catch!
 But it is not only about alerts, also about recommendations!
 In the above list of recommendations, in alert details, let's click on 'view all recommendations'...surprise!
 There is way more problems in our safe Kubernetes environment than we thought!